About the Data Catalog

 Sharing Datasets

-Researchers can now view and share descriptions of datasets that will be exclusively available to NYU faculty and staff with valid Kerberos ID's.
+Researchers can now view and share descriptions of datasets that will be exclusively shown to other NYU faculty and staff!
 If you would like to share your data only with NYU faculty and staff, please contact the NYU Data Catalog at datacatalog@nyulangone.org.

 This internal, NYU-only data discovery and sharing component for researchers enables PIs to share pre-publication data to collaborate with NYU colleagues and learn about their ongoing work.
 Descriptions of pre-publication datasets will be made available to NYU faculty and staff only, and access to the data is only granted with the PI’s consent.